peidevs/Event_Resources/PendingMeetUps.md

 * Matt Duffy has a talk in the embroyonic stage
     - this is a universal constant
 * Vesna ?
-    - Kevin Greer's wife is also a highly-accomplished techie
+    - Kevin Greer's partner is also a highly-accomplished techie
-    - I think her first name is Vesna
-    - She has expressed "maybe one day" interest in giving a talk on micro-frontends.
+    - has expressed "maybe one day" interest in giving a talk on micro-frontends.
 * Nolan Phillips
     - formal grammar for a project-specific language as a design guide
 * Jordan Patterson: